morphorm22/morphdocs/docs/source/examples.rst

 Material Description
 ********************

-Ideally, the design variable :math:`z` should be modeled as a discrete design variable that only takes on a zero or one value at a given material point, where one indicates the existance of material and zero the abscence of material.
+Ideally, in a topology optimization problem, the design variables should be modeled as a discrete variable that only takes on a zero or one value at a given material point, where one indicates the existance of material and zero the abscence of material.
 However, this approach demands the application of discrete optimization methods to solve :math:numref:`eq_topo_form`, which are ill-suited for most relevant engineering applications.
 To circumvent this hurdle, a continuum design variable description is used to model the material distribution within the design domain.
 This approach permits the application of gradient-based optimization methods to solve :math:numref:`eq_topo_form`, which are computationally more effective than discrete optimization methods in finding a solution to :math:numref:`eq_topo_form`.